gem-pasteur/Integron_Finder/doc/source/user_guide/webserver.rst

     obtained from the GenBank file and a software (eg Geneious) to represent it.

-For each of the aforementionned files, you can save them by clicking on the download button.
+For each of the aforementioned files, you can save them by clicking on the download button.

 .. _`Galaxy server of the Pasteur institute`: https://galaxy.pasteur.fr/root?tool_id=toolshed.pasteur.fr%2Frepos%2Fkhillion%2Fintegron_finder%2Fintegron_finder%2F1.5.1

-.. include:: mobyle.rst